Engineering Experience Camp

 UIC Engineering is home to multiple departments that represent different disciplines in engineering.
 In 2022 summer, five of these departments will participate in the camp:

 - Computer Science

 - Mechanical and Industrial Engineering

 This five-day program includes lunch, and optional after care is provided.
 Each day, students get a chance to experiment—literally—with a particular field.
-Participants complete hands-on challenges based on concepts they learn from developed by UIC Engineering faculty members.
+Participants complete hands-on challenges based on concepts developed by UIC engineering faculty members.
 One day that might be writing computer code; another day, it could be robotics or biomechanics.

 Students also hear about potential future careers that might await them in each engineering discipline, from nanotechnology to self-driving vehicles to creating transplant-ready organs to save lives.